-- 1. It is prohibited to establish or continue a business relationship with parties included on The Bureau of Industry and Security Lists (BIS Lists include the Unverified, Entity, Military, End user, Denied Persons Lists). - 2.
-A business relationship with affiliated (same group) entities to the ones listed may be exceptionally established or maintained.
-Such business relationships must be categorized as High Risk and monitored, while approval from the AMLCO is obtained.
+- 1. It is prohibited to establish or continue a business relationship with parties included on The Bureau of Industry and Security List (BIS List) these lists. - 2.
+A business relationship with affiliated entities to the ones listed may be established or maintained.
+Such business relationships must be categorized as High Risk and monitored.
 In such cases, commercial transactions may be carried out, subject to enhanced due diligence. - 3.
-Client transactions with counterparties that are included on these lists are not permitted.
+Client transactions with counterparties that are included on these lists are permitted, subject to enhanced due diligence.